Private Sector Union Strikes: Understanding the Nuts and Bolts

 Q: When can a union go on strike?

-A: A union can go on strike only during certain times.
+A: A union can go on an economic strike only during certain times.
 First, though, union members must vote for a strike.
 A strike vote occurs at a union meeting.
 At least half of the members in attendance must vote to go out on strike.
 Once at least half the members in attendance have voted to strike, all union members must go out on strike or face possible penalties levied by the union.

 Q: Can an employer stop a union from going on strike?